 Closing Thoughts

 While we’ve tried to choose cases that offer a good combination of price and performance, the best budget PC case for you will depend entirely on how much you can afford to spend.
-If your budget can accommodate it, the Thermaltake Versa H18 is possibly our favorite of the bunch here.
-It’s well worth checking out if you’re ok with a Micro-ATX build.
+If you don’t mind spending a bit extra on fans, the Phanteks G300A is our favorite of the bunch here.
+It’s a modern, high-quality case that should serve you well for a long time.

 But what if you’re shopping at an even lower price point?
 In that case, just keep our buying guide in mind, and you should be able to find something that’ll work for you.
 And if you’ve decided to stretch the budget a bit more, check out our list of the best sub-$100 cases for some great reasonably-priced options.
 All the best!